 Footnotes

-1. Numbers have been rounded to the nearest 10.
+Numbers have been rounded to the nearest 10.
 Percentages rounded to the nearest whole number.
-Historical data may differ from older publications which is mainly due to amendments made by local authorities after the previous publication.
-However, users looking for a longer time series may wish to check for the equivalent table in earlier releases of this publication.
+Figures in some tables may be suppressed, denoted by a 'c', percentages <0.5% are denoted by a 'k'.
 Figures exclude young people who were looked after under an agreed series of short term placements, those who have died since leaving care, those who have returned home to parents or someone with parental responsibility for a continuous period of at least 6 months and those whose care was transferred to another local authority.
 Figures for the number of care leavers who have died each year can be found in the methodology document.

 Variable names and descriptions